Radar View#

 mwp Configuration#

-mwp can receive the 'radar' data over one or two connections, either or both may be active, and mwp can receive and display 'own vehicle' telemetry (MSP, LTM or Smartpost), Tracked Telemetry, 'INAV-radar' and 'MAVlink Traffic' data simultaneously.
+mwp can receive the 'radar' data over one or more connections, anyof which may be active, and mwp can receive and display 'own vehicle' telemetry (MSP, LTM, CRSF, Smartpost), Tracked Telemetry, 'INAV-radar', 'MAVlink Traffic' and General Aviation data simultaneously.
 Radar data may be received over:

 - The main serial port device (see caveat for INAV-radar) and